GC-public-projects/AuthuiFirestoreDemo/README.md

 - citiesFlowWithListener & citiesAndIdFlowWithListener : they are the getters for the 2 above values and of type "StateFlow".
 Even if the type "StateFlow" is specifyed, the use of ".asStateFlow()" ensures the use of a read only interface.

+- init { ... } : All viewModel attributes are assigned data by calling the dedicated repository with asynchronous way

+- createCityToDatabase(name: String, state: String, country: String) : The function, with the values from the view and the current timestamp create a City and record it to the DB.

+- deleteCity(id: String) : The function thanks to the city ID from the view will remove the targeted city from the DB

 #### Class content
 - in package "screens"
 - create kotlin class/file > class named "CitiesViewModel"